 Story #3: Loaning money to a friend with a formal contract

 If you want to know more about this story here’s the article on my other (financial) site.
 It also shows a sample of the contract we created.
 Hope it helps you decide what to do if a friend is asking for money:

 What if you want to say “no”?

-If you’ve thought about it carefully, and your gut says “don’t do it”, best to err on the side of caution when a friend is asking for money.
+If you’ve thought about it carefully, and your gut says “don’t do it,” best to err on the side of caution when a friend is asking for money.
 A real friend would understand.
 And if this ends your work friendship, then your friendship may not have lasted anyway.
 You’ll get over the awkwardness eventually.